-Statistical Process Control …SPCWhat is Statistical Process Control?
-How to implement SPC?
-What are the widely applied statistical methods?
-Statistical measurement and analysis explained.
-How to interpret process control charts.
-What is Pre-Control?
-When to use “c” versus “p” charts…etc..etc..
+Statistical Process Control …SPCInformation and training presentation on Statistical Process Control, detailing how to implement SPC, the widely applied statistical analytical methods.
+Statistical measurement and analysis are explained, how to interpret process control charts, when and how to implement Pre-Control, when to use “c” versus “p” charts…etc., …. etc…

 Statistical Process Control (SPC) focuses on the measurement and analysis of process performance, with a view to creating an accurate and useful measure of the current situation, identifying sources of variation impacting on the process output (i.e. the product or service being produced) and eliminating variation with a view to consistently and repeatedly producing the desired output.

 SPC converts process performance into a relatively simple visual control graph.
 The visual nature of SPC is one of its key strengths.
 However, the requirement to collect data on a routine basis, plus some of the mathematical requirements can deter people from considering the use of SPC in process improvement.
 However, a good understanding of even the basics of SPC, can allow very good process capability analysis and the implementation of very effective process controls.